 Whereas the general model analysis (Fig. 2) motivates our hypotheses and experiments, we can go beyond the general by using the empirical data to quantify the specific strengths of negative and positive feedback mechanisms in each mouse strain by estimating the parameters of our mechanistic

 mathematical model.
-Building on existing theory for Th1-Th2 interactions (e.g., [45, 60, 61, 95]), we consider the model of immune-parasite interaction given by equations (1).
+Building on existing theory for Th1-Th2 interactions (e.g., [45, 60, 61, 95]), we consider the model of immune-parasite interaction given in Box 1.
 Note that negative feedback processes in this model come primarily through the parasite biomass growth terms, whereas positive feedback processes dominate the immune terms.

 Although the specific functional forms in model (1) have been validated by other authors, we can also estimate functional shapes by fitting flexible splines (e.g., [96]) to the data across doses.
 This will be especially important for functions that are less well-resolved, such as parasite biomass growth rates and parasite immune induction.
 We will use iterated filtering [97, 98] to fit the dynamical system specified by model (1) to the experimental data, especially the measures of T cell abundance and Th1:Th2 balance and the parasite biomass data (measured directly from the serial culls and estimated indirectly from fecal egg count data).